CTlll-SQIsign/CTlll-SQIsign/README.md

 - `limbnum.h` should declare one constant called `LIMBNUM` containing the length of the integers (in 64-bit words).
 This file should also define the amount of scratch space (in words) needed by the specific machine and GMP version for performing multiplication (`MUL_SCRATCH`) and division (`DIV_SCRATCH`) of two integers of `LIMBNUM` limbs.
 This can be computed using GMP's `mpn_sec_mul_itch` and `mpn_sec_div_qr_itch` functions on inputs `LIMBNUM,LIMBNUM`, or by using the `get_scratch_size.c` file.
 - `bkz_constants.h` should declare three constants: `BKZ_TOURS` for the number of outer tours in each call to BKZ, `LAGRANGE_TOURS` for number of loop iteration in each call to the constant-time version of Lagrange's 2-dimensional lattice reduction, and `BENCHMARK_ITERATIONS` for the number of iterations over the list of lattices in `inputs.h` used for benchmarking.
 The last constant is only used by bechmarking via `bench`, and can be omitted otherwise.
 The whole file is not required for running `small_test`
 - `inputs.h` can be used in two variations.
 If no data file will be used, it should declare an array of lattices `LATTICE_LIST` and an array of big integers `NORM_LIST` containing their norms (unused but useful for debugging).
 In this case it should also define `LATTICE_NUMBER` to be the number of lattices in `LATTICE_LIST`.
 If a data file will be used, it should define a number `LATTICE_DATA_NUMBER` set to the number of lattices to be read from the file, and `DATA_FILE` which should contain the name of the data file used (usually `data_file`, but it can be changed).
-In both cases, it must declare and set a static big integer `QUATALG_P` (should be  prime and 3 mod 4) defining the quaternion algebra to be used.
+In both cases, it must declare and set a static big integer `QUATALG_P` (should be prime congruent to 3 mod 4) defining the quaternion algebra to be used.
 All integers must be given by their little-endian representation with as many limbs as `LIMBNUM` specifies.
 If this file defines constants called `LLL_TEST` (or `LLL_BENCH`) to 1 instad of 0, tests (or benchmarks) are also run on an implementation of LLL taken from SQIsign's NIST submission and slightly adapted to work with our integers.
 Similarly, defining constants called `LLL_TEST` (or `LLL_BENCH`) to 0 can disable tests (or benchmarks) for our BKZ-2 variant.
-If it defines `NO-DIVISION`, then the divisionby norm optimization (from the section on benchmarking) is disabled.
+If it defines `NO-DIVISION`, then the division by norm optimization (from the section on benchmarking) is disabled.
 It is enabled by default.
 - `inputs.c` can be just a blank file, if for example a datafile is used.
 Its purpose is to contain the definitions of the lists `LATTICE_LIST` (and optionally `NORM_LIST`) if these are declared as external in `inputs.h`.
 - (optional) `data_file` (or a file with another name, equal to the name in the `DATA_FILE` constant in `inputs.h`) contains the binary representation of at least `LATTICE_DATA_NUMBER` input lattices, in which each integer is represented using `LIMBNUM` 64-bit limbs.
 - (for LLL) `lll/lll_constants.c` must define the `ibz_t` constants for 0,1,2 and 3 with the number of limbs defined in `limbnum.h`.